Nemexur/infra/README.md

 - [ ] Add public network management with Traefik
 - [ ] Add Cloudflare integration for public network
 - [ ] Support Authelia
-- [ ] Add k3s to experimental + create new inventory for it

 ### Misc